 Many of these offers will pay 10-20% for a sale and have cookie durations of 30-90 days.

-That sounds great, but unless the company is a well-known brand or store in the niche, they probably won’t convert nearly as well as Amazon.
+That sounds great, but unless the company is a well-known brand or store in the niche, it probably won’t convert nearly as well as Amazon.

 So, if you switch programs, you could be leaving money on the table even though the commission rate and cookie duration are more attractive.

 Some companies host their affiliate programs on large affiliate networks, but other brands may self-host their affiliate programs.